Skip to main content

 Introduction to Marine Engineering

-Chapter 8 Electrical Propulsion
+Chapter 8 Electric Propulsion

 Marine electric propulsion systems utilize generators to provide power for electric motors, which in turn drive the ship’s propeller.
 The electric generators may be driven by any suitable prime mover, most commonly, diesel engines.
 While it may initially seem counterintuitive to interpose complex and costly equipment between the prime mover and the propeller when a simple line shaft and gearbox could transmit the power instead, there are valid justifications for the added complexity and expense.